I've just been told I have blood cancer

 Am I at risk from covid?

 Because blood cancer affects the immune system, many people with blood cancer are considered ‘clinically extremely vulnerable’ to covid-19, whether or not they’re having treatment.
-We also know that covid-19 vaccinations may not work as effectively for people with blood cancer as they do for the general public.
 So you may have a higher risk of getting coronavirus and getting seriously ill from it, even if you're vaccinated.

 Covid treatments for people with blood cancer